Roman Missal

 R. Amen

-INDULGEMTIAM absolutionem, et remissionem peccatorum vestorum, tribuat vobis omnipotens et misericors Dominux.
+INDULGENTIAM absolutionem, et remissionem peccatorum vestrorum, tribuat vobis omnipotens et misericors Dominus.

 Facing the people with the Ciborium and holding up one of the Sacred Particles before the communicants the priest says: